hkirsman/perfecto_wordpress/readme.txt

 perfecto
 ========

-Drupal module that allows to hover and move image on top of a page.
+Wordpress plugin that allows to hover and move image on top of a page.
 It's good for comparing design and current HTML/CSS

 Currently it has no admin panel where you could upload images.
 So for now upload them manually to /wp-content/themes/apotheka/